 Durer's magic square does not have all of the same properties as normal magic squares since the artist placed the numerals 15 and 14 next to each other to show the year he made the engraving.
 However, it has many special properties that earn the square the title of magic square.
-To see the special mathematical properties of Durer's magic square visit the math forum and scroll down to the section on the Durer magic square.

 The Lo Shu Magic Square

 Although the exact origin of the oldest type of magic square, the Lo Shu, remains unknown, according to ancient Chinese legend, it is more than 5,000 years old.
 The ancient Chinese Emperor Fu Xi used the patterns he noticed on a turtle's back to calculate what he had to do to quell the angry flooding river.
 The turtle was the Divine Turtle and the patterns on its back were in a 3x3 magic square.

 It was the turtle's magic square that the Chinese used to understand the energy of the universe, its connectivity and the delicate balance of everything in it.
 With this understanding, the magic square became one of the main principles of the foundation for: